TAX SALE

 If you are an owner, lender or other lien holder who has lost a property at a tax sale, there may be a way to redeem the property.
 First, depending on the number of years the real estate taxes are delinquent, there may be a right of redemption.
 Second, many tax sale purchasers fail to follow the law exactly, which may allow the sale to be invalidated and property to be redeemed.

 From our offices in St. Louis, TdD Attorneys at Law LLC represents real estate investors in communities throughout Missouri.
-Contact attorney Ted Disabato at (314) 819-5713 to schedule an initial consultation with an experienced Missouri tax sale attorney today.
+Contact attorney Ted Disabato at (314) 276-1318 to schedule the free consultation with an experienced Missouri tax sale attorney today.